 They were originally bred to guard, but they are not an aggressive breed.
 Being very vocal and territorial, they make great watch dogs and companions.

 Still considered by some countries to be the German Spitz, the two breeds have diverged after they initially came to the United States.

 Have I forgotten any all Alaskan Dog Breeds?

-Please let me know using the form below.
+Please let me know using the Contact Me button.